mailchain/community/contributions/README.md

 You'll be able to pick up issues, write code to fix them, and get your work reviewed and merged.

-If you have questions about the development process, jump into our [Slack Channel](https://mailchain.slack.com/).
+If you have questions about the development process, join our [Slack Channel][communication_slack].
 The Mailchain team scans Slack regularly and will usually answer quickly.

 ## Find Something to Work On

 Help is always welcome!
 For example, [documentation](https://docs.mailchain.xyz) can always use improvement.

-If you do not know what to start on, look at the [open issues](https://github.com/mailchain/mailchain/issues) or ask in our [Slack Channel](http://mailchain.slack.com/) to see who is looking for help or what's being worked on.
+If you do not know what to start on, look at the [open issues](https://github.com/mailchain/mailchain/issues) or ask in our [Slack Channel][communication_slack] to see who is looking for help or what's being worked on.

 ### Non-Code Contributions